 The two field experiences help candidates transfer and make connections between theory and knowledge and real-world leadership practices.
-Field Experience accomplishes the following:
+The directed field experience accomplishes the following:

-During Field Experience I and II, the candidate is expected to assist in significant and varied leadership responsibilities under the supervision of a University supervisor and an educational field mentor, who is cooperatively chosen by the candidate, the University advisor, and the educational employment agency.
-The University supervising administrator and employment mentor work cooperatively with the candidate to select a series of meaningful field experience activities and projects from the suggested activities associated with the program objectives.
-Opportunities are provided for reflection and discussion with other candidates.
+During Directed Field Experiences I and II, the candidate is expected to assist in significant and varied leadership responsibilities under the supervision of a Baker University supervisor and an educational field mentor, who is cooperatively chosen by the candidate, the Baker University advisor, and the directed field experience coordinator.
+The Baker University supervisor and field mentor work cooperatively with the candidate to select a series of meaningful field experience activities and projects from the suggested activities associated with the program objectives.
 Through a combination of coursework and field experiences, the candidate begins to develop leadership performance behaviors that are associated with program objectives and standards.

-The candidate must enroll in two separate field experiences, Field Experience I and Field Experience II.
-Each of the two field experiences consist of a minimum of 60 clock hours at the educational site.
-Field experience activities should relate to program objectives or performance indicators or both.
-Time is distributed across the six program standards.
-A candidate is expected to address all six program objectives during the two field experiences; however, the candidate must address a minimum of four program objectives/standards in each of the two field experiences.
-Candidates are expected to work with diverse school and community issues on at least one of the field experience activities.
+The candidate must enroll in two separate field experiences, Directed Field Experience I and Directed Field Experience II.
+Each of the two field experiences consists of a minimum of 60 clock hours at the educational site.
+Field experience activities should relate to program objectives and performance indicators.
+Time is distributed across the program standards.
+A candidate is expected to address all program objectives during the two field experiences.
+Candidates are expected to work with diverse school and community issues during one of the field experience activities.